daovorge/quick-fatigue-tool/README.md

 If the MATLAB working directory is not configured exactly as described above (e.g. the user enters the job directory before running a job file), the application will not run.

 ![Alt text](/../resource/figure/directory.png?raw=true "Figure 1: Directory structure")

+## Download
+The latest release of Quick Fatigue Tool can be downloaded by selecting Releases and downloading the latest version.

+## Checking out pre-release code
+The latest development version of Quick Fatigue Tool can be accessed in the devel branch.